-- A complete Application Form (the same form as for new applications); - The application fee of \$30; - The length of time requested for the renewal; - Rationale for why the renewal, or parts of the renewal, could be considered exempt from preliminary screening (if applicable); - An Engagement Record for the renewal; - A Land Use Plan Conformity Table or statement for the renewal; - Updated versions of any documents required by the licence that may be affected by the renewal (e.g., Spill Contingency Plan, Waste Management Plan, Engagement Plan, etc.) (see section 5.2); - References to documents that have not changed; - Water use fees for any additional volumes of water proposed to be used as described in the renewal application; - An updated closure cost estimate (if applicable); and
+- A complete Application Form (the same form as for new applications); - The application fee of \$30; - The length of time requested for the renewal; - Rationale for why the renewal, or parts of the renewal, could be considered exempt from preliminary screening (if applicable); - An Engagement Record for the renewal; - A Land Use Plan Conformity Table or statement for the renewal; - Updated versions of any documents required by the licence that may be affected by the renewal (e.g., Spill Contingency Plan, Waste Management Plan, Engagement Plan, etc.) (see section 5.2); - References to documents that have not changed; - Water use fees for the first year of the renewed licence, calculated based on the volume of water proposed to be used as described in the renewal application; - An updated closure cost estimate (if applicable); and

-Any other information that would support the renewal request, including the status of the project.
+• Any other information that would support the renewal request, including the status of the project.